 David’s advocacy extends beyond strictly legal matters to creating a better environment for business and a cleaner environment for future generations.
-As a present Board Member and a past President of the American Chamber of Commerce in Thailand (AMCHAM), a Senior Advisor to AMCHAM's Board of Governors, and current Director of the Board of the AMCHAM Thailand Charitable Foundation (a position he has held for more than a decade), David has regularly represented the interests of American and foreign investors in high-level meetings with members of the U.S. and Thai governments.
+As a past President of the American Chamber of Commerce in Thailand (AMCHAM), a Senior Advisor to AMCHAM's Board of Governors, and current Director of the Board of the AMCHAM Thailand Charitable Foundation (a position he has held for more than a decade), David has regularly represented the interests of American and foreign investors in high-level meetings with members of the U.S. and Thai governments.
 A dedicated conservationist, a former submarine officer with the U.S. Navy, and a certified Divemaster, David was a founder member of the Thailand Business Council for Sustainable Development in 1996, is on the Board of the Thai Society for the Prevention of Cruelty to Animals, and has served on many committees to advance environmental protection.
 He and his wife, Thassaneeya, own two elephants and seven dogs.